 These features cover three main areas, including the microphone, the ring tone and speakers.
 These can be used with any device that plugs into Google Voice – we even do this ourselves with our studio microphone, as well as Fintan’s fancy bluetooth headphones.
 Bluetooth connectivity is fast, and Google Voice swaps around default devices when they are connected.
 It’s about as convenient as it gets.

 In the settings you’ve got your phone number; the list of devices you can connect to, linked numbers, call forwarding, missed calls, as well as settings around incoming calls, caller ID and more.
 Maybe you only want incoming calls to go to one device – that’s your call to make, and those preferences are easily made in the settings.
-What we really love in this section is how it links in with G Suite and Google Calendar, diverting calls in the event that you’re out of office.
+What we really love in this section is how it links in with Google Workspace (formerly G Suite) and Google Calendar, diverting calls in the event that you’re out of office.
 You can even record answering machine messages and set security filters, which are both really useful features.

 It’s also worth pointing out that you can access all of your voicemail along the left panel, and that comes with its own list of awesome features.
 We love its ability to transcribe voicemail messages into text, as you can see in Fintan’s screen share.
 Google Voice is a truly flexible telephone solution, and web browsers are the perfect way to explore all of those features.